The Shipping Law Review: Philippines

 - International Regulations for Preventing Collisions at Sea 1972 (COLREGs); and

-Actions based on written contracts have to be filed within 10 years of the date the cause of action occurred, and four years in the case of quasi-delict, which is similar to tort under common law.
+Actions based on written contracts have to be filed within 10 years of the date on which the cause of action occurred, or four years in the case of quasi-delict, which is similar to tort under common law.

 ii Arbitration and ADR

 An international commercial arbitration concerning the carriage of goods or passengers by air, sea, rail or road, where the seat of arbitration is in the Philippines, shall be governed by the Model Law, as provided in Republic Act No. 9285 and its Implementing Rules and Regulations.
 Before the constitution of an arbitral tribunal, a party may request interim or provisional relief from the court.
 After the constitution of an arbitral tribunal or during the arbitration proceedings, the request may be directed to the court but only to the extent that the arbitral tribunal has no power to act or is unable to act effectively.
 The provisional relief may be granted in any of the following instances: (1) to prevent irreparable loss or injury; (2) to provide security for the performance of any obligation; (3) to produce or preserve any evidence; or (4) to compel any other appropriate act or omission.

 iii Enforcement of foreign judgments and arbitral awards